Nikita Klæstrup

-Nikita Klæstrup (born 8 November 1994) is a Danish political commentator, fashion model and reality TV star.
-Klæstrup is a member of the Liberal Alliance but was a member of Young Conservatives until after the 2015 Danish general election.
+Nikita Klæstrup (born 8 November 1994 in Guldborgsund) is a Danish political commentator, journalist, radio hostess and former fashion model and reality TV star.
+She was a member of the Liberal Alliance but was a member of Young Conservatives until after the 2015 Danish general election.
+She left Liberal Alliance in 2019, and has since worked in the Danish tabloid media.

 Early life and education

 Klæstrup was born in 1994, the daughter of a Social Democrats father and a mother who was a former member of the Red–Green Alliance.
 She comes from the Guldborgsund Municipality.
 Klæstrup is a student from Vordingborg Gymnasium and HF, and is now a rhetoric student at the University of Copenhagen.

 Political career

 Klæstrup was a member of the Young Conservatives (Konservativ Ungdom, or KU) until 2015.
 During her time in that party, she was local association president in Lolland-Falster KU from 2012 to 2014.
 She ran for the Conservative People's Party in the 2013 Danish local elections for the council in Guldborgsund Municipality.
 She received 128 personal votes, but was not elected.

 Klæstrup changed to the Liberal Alliance after the 2015 general election.